 Applicants must submit an online application.
 A non-refundable application fee of $100 is required.
 Payment is only available online via electronic check or credit card.
 Details are available within the online application for admission.

 Applicants who meet specific criteria are eligible to apply for an Application Fee Waiver [pdf].
 Review the eligible criteria and the corresponding procedure for more information.

 Admitted students will be notified of any financial award offered by the Moore School.
-For a list of the different options available, visit the Financing Your Education webpage.
-To assist in determining eligibility for scholarships, all admitted students are asked to complete a Supplemental Fellowship Form which is sent via email following admissions notification.
+For a list of the different options available, visit the Financing Your MBA webpage.

 Information regarding the deadline to pay the non-refundable $1,000.00 enrollment deposit is stated in the Award Notification letter.
 Payment may be made via credit card, wire transfer or check/money order.